agniraj09/tech-notes/spring & spring-boot/transaction-propogation-and-isolation.md

 Types
 ---
 1. READ_UNCOMMITTED
 > This is the lowest level of isolation.
 This means, uncommitted changes of a transaction are visible to other transactions.
-This results is dirt reads and hence not recommended.
-Not supported in Postgres, Oracle.
+This results is dirt reads and hence not recommended.\
+> **Not supported in Postgres, Oracle.**
 2. READ_COMMITTED
 > This is the next level of isolation.
 Only committed changes are visible to concurrent transactions.
-This avoid dirty read but still does not overcome phantom and non-repeatable read.
+This avoid dirty read but still does not overcome phantom and non-repeatable read.\
-> This is the default isolation level in Postgres
+> **Default isolation level in Postgres, SQL and Oracle**
 3. REPETABLE_READ
 > It prevents non-repeatable reads.
 How is it done is, it basically puts a lock on all rows or data read by the transaction and does not allow other transactions to modify it.
-But still it does not overcome phantom reads.
+But still it does not overcome phantom reads.\
+> **Default isolation level in MySQL**\
+> **Not supported in Oracle.**
 4. SERIALIZABLE
 > This is the highest level of isolation.
 Basically it executes all operations in a serial manner and hence no concurrent changes are made.
 This might result in bad performance.
 5. DEFAULT